kjolley/BIGSdb_documentation/rest.rst

   date (ISO 8601 format).
 * added_reldate [integer] - Include only alleles added within the specified number of days.
-* added_on date] - Include only alleles added on specified date (ISO 8601 format).
+* added_on date [date] - Include only alleles added on specified date (ISO 8601 format).
 * updated_after [date] - Include only alleles last modified after (but not on) specified date (ISO 8601 format).